Editorial Feedback (Two Options: "Workshop" OR "Merciless")

 ➡️ PICK YOUR TIER

 Please select which tier of editorial feedback you’d like to receive below.
-The cost ranges from $10-$150.
 Everything we make from offering our editorial services goes right back into running ONLY POEMS.

 We prefer 13-point EB Garamond and 1.15 line spacing.
+Please send no more than 10 pages of poetry and start each poem on a new page.
 If you are submitting prose poems (which, we repeat, we love) please justify your paragraphs.
 If you are unable to use our preferred formatting because of technical reasons, that is totally fine.

 ➡️ THE EDITORS

-The people reviewing your work will be either Founding Editor Shannan Mann or Editor-in-Chief Karan Kapoor, depending on whose sensibility best matches your poetry.
+The people reviewing your work will be either Founding Editor Shannan Mann or Associate Editor Svetlana Litvinchuk, depending on whose sensibility best matches your poetry.

 Here are our bios: